GiG/recruitment-cases/qa-tests/README.md

 ## Results

+The results could be uploaded into a repository in Github and pass us the link.

-Follow the indications in the email
+Follow the indications in the email sent by HR too :)

+GOOD LUCK!